rumsystem/quorum/README.md

 ### Run a RUM peer on server

-1. Build the quorum binary by running the [./scripts/build.sh](./scripts/build.sh) script.
+1. Build the quorum binary by running the command: `make linux` or  `make buildall`.
+You can find the binary file in the `dist` dir.
 2. Add a shell script to run the peer:

 ```bash